lizuoqiu/2dPixelArt/README.md

 ## Available Scripts

-In the `DepthEditingTool` directory, you can run:
+In the `2dPixelArt` directory, you can run:

 ### `yarn install` or `yarn`